fortran-lang/webpage/README.md

 This assumes that you already have a recent version of python For example on Ubuntu 20.04, do:

-To install the dependencies of this project, use commamd:
+To install the dependencies of this project, use the command:

 ```
 pip3 install --user -r requirements.txt